Community Cat Services

 Change the Lives of Cats at Risk

 We are excited about our commitment to help keep community cats safe and healthy in the habitats in which they live but we need your investment in order to provide the best outcome for these cats.
 To fully support these innovative programs and help more than 1,500 cats lead healthier lives, we need to raise $204,000 annually.
 Donate now.
 For more information, contact Rick Tagliaferri at email@example.com or (617) 226-5668.

 Trap, Neuter, Return

 ARL serves community cats through our Community Cats Rescue Agent and our Community Cat Volunteer Squad, providing Trap – Neuter – Return services.
-Please call (857) 413-5959 to inquire about service.
+Please call (617) 426-9170 then press “1″ for Rescue Services.